 Do’s and don’ts in an izakaya

+After sitting down, on the ground or at the table, often a beer – nama-biru – is ordered for everyone on the first round.
 You always wait until every member has a drink to chant the traditional ‘KANPAI!’ as one.
 Most drinking games require a self introduction in Japanese before participation.
 When a senpai (older member of the club) asks something of you, you do as you are told, when he asks you to drink you drink, but sometimes at the end of the night he will pay for you, this was my case.
 There is a sense that he is making an investment in you, according to the Japanese there is a sense of trust that the kouhai (younger member) will one day remember his senpai.
 In turn when the younger members get older, they might pay for the newly recruited.
 The nomikai (drinking party) usually ends with the leader of the group or club saying a few words then the entirety of the group claps hands together saying ‘Yooooo’ signifying the end of the event.

-For most foreigners, the izakaya is not an overwhelming cultural experience, more of a different way to drink on a budget.
-Well, to get totally hammered on a budget as the price varies between ¥1,000 and ¥2,500 for two hours of free-flowing drinks.
+For most foreigners, the izakaya is not an overwhelming cultural experience, more of a different but fun way to drink on a budget.
+It really is a cheap experience to get completely drink as the price often varies between ¥1,000 and ¥2,500 for two hours of free-flowing drinks.
 For some people, going to izakaya is used as pregaming for nightclubs.
 It does make for expensive nights but there are few other ways to get in the mood so fast with the liberty to choose what you drink and how you drink it.